RIZZETTA HAMMER DULCIMERS Description / Price List: 2017

 – Rizzetta Hammer Dulcimers

 Electronic Tuners For Hammer Dulcimer.
-There are a lot of strings on a hammer dulcimer and modern electronic tuners make the job of tuning much easier.
-Here are reviews and recommendations for what works best.
+Modern electronic tuners make the job of dulcimer tuning much easier.
+Here are reviews for what works best.

 DUSTY STRINGS HAMMER DULCIMERS

-Dusty Strings dulcimers are highly recommended for their high quality, good prices, excellent warrantee, and unmatched large selection of models from basic to sophisticated.
-Selected models are described below.
-For current prices, pictures, tuning charts, accessories, replacement strings, & more go to: www.dustystrings.com.
+Dusty Strings dulcimers are highly recommended for high quality, good prices, 5 year warrantee, and unmatched wide selection of models.
+Some are described below.
+For current prices, pictures, tuning charts, & more go to: www.dustystrings.com.

 DS prefix indicates Dusty Strings products.
 The 300, 500, & 600 series dulcimers and the PD 40 Piano Dulcimer are designed by Sam Rizzetta in collaboration with Dusty Strings.
-They sound and look great, are easy to tune and play, hold tuning well, are durable and trouble free, and provide very good price value.
-Five year warranty.

 Piano Dulcimers , like the PD 40, were invented by Sam Rizzetta.
 They are chromatic with a half-step interval across the treble bridge instead of the diatonic scales of 5th interval dulcimers.
 Notes are marked black & white like the piano keyboard.
 Piano dulcimers are easy to understand, and they play in all keys!
 Other models are traditional 5th interval dulcimers, which are easiest to play for diatonic folk music.

 DS PD40.
 Mahogany; 2 bass bridges extend range to 3.5 octaves! $1245.
 Case; $165.
 Damper ready.
 Damper kit & installation instructions; $325.
 Installed; $395.